marvinpinto/charlesbot/docs/roadmap.rst

 few iterations.
 It is designed such that plugins can be dropped in place without having to modify the core code-base.

+This is what the `current architecture`__ looks like.

+__ architecture.html

-The "queue + worker" system of delivering messages to each plugin is an experiment in how much this design will scale, before it starts hogging CPU resources and just being generally slow.
+The "queue + worker" system of delivering messages to each plugin is an experiment in how much this design will scale, before it starts hogging resources and being generally slow.
 We'll see how it goes!

 Configuration Management
 ------------------------